top of page

 Home: Image

-OIL AND COLD WAX
+OIL AND COLD WAX AND ENCAUSTIC ART

 I create representational and abstract work using the medium of oil paint mixed with cold wax.
 This allows me to create layers and textures not possible with paint alone.
 My works is very much focussed on the landscape around me and the beauty of my garden.